HackSC/odyssey/README.md

 - `/public` - Files here are accessible as static files
 - `/styles` - Styled components for our design system -- typically design primitives that can be extended
 - `/tests` - Tests for our application, run using `yarn test`
+  - `/factories/` - Generators for sample data
+- `/tasks` - Home for engineering scripts
 - `odyssey.d.ts` - Application specific type definitions
-- `server.js` - Main file that starts the entire applicat ion
+- `server.js` - Main file that starts the entire application

 ## Odyssey Tech Stack